Elementary School Programs

 AFTER SCHOOL PROGRAM

 The After school Program allows students interested in expanding their connection to nature and the outdoors to opt-in to additional hands-on experiences and field trips during grades one through five.
 The program will serve 48 youth per semester at each of the three participating elementary schools.
 Six different after school experiences are offered at each school, including a Nature and Outdoor Recreation Club that has a flexible student-driven curriculum, thereby ensuring that a student can participate in a new and unique after school experience every semester during first through fifth grade.
 Each after school experience occurs one day a week for two hours over the course of an entire spring or fall semester.
-After school experiences available at each grade level are described in the above chart.
+After school experiences available at each grade level.
 All after school experiences have a substantial outdoor component with students spending the majority of time outside the classroom and in nature.
 A healthy after school snack and transportation home is provided for all participating students.